Jump For Charity

 Hampton Classic has paired 10 rider “captains” with 10 select charities that are near to the hearts of Hampton Classic staff members during a Facebook Live drawing.
 The remaining riders competing in the $86,000 Douglas Elliman Grand Prix Qualifier presented by LONGINES will be drawn randomly and assigned to charity teams on Thursday, August 31, so that every rider competing in the Qualifier will have an opportunity to compete on behalf of one of the select charities.

 We will produce thirty baseball caps for each charity which will feature the Hampton Classic logo and the Charity name, and each hat will be signed by that charity’s captain rider.
-These hats, available for $100 per hat, may be pre-purchased on the Hampton Classic website or purchased onsite at the Hampton Classic ticket booth and show office, beginning Friday, July 14 and while supplies last.
+These hats, available for $100 per hat, may be purchased onsite at the Hampton Classic ticket booth and show office.
 Pre-purchased hats may be picked up at the Classic beginning August 27, or you may choose to have the hat shipped to you in September.
 If all of the hats sell, a total of $30,000 will be raised, which will be awarded as follows: $1,000 to the third place charity, $2,000 to the second place charity, and the balance of monies raised to the winning charity.
 Note that the best finish for each charity team will count.
 Should two riders representing the same charity finish in the top three, only the highest finish will count, and the next placed rider’s charity will receive the second or third place contribution.

 We’re excited that these riders have agreed to participate as team captains: Molly Ashe-Cawley, Georgina Bloomberg, Lucy and Mario Deslauriers, Ramior Quintana, Callan Solem, Shane Sweetnam, Danielle and Jimmy Torano, Catherine Tyree, McLain Ward, and Andrew Welles.